 “Given the effects of the coronavirus pandemic on people’s lives, jobs and communities, it is more vital than ever that people are supported to gain the skills and qualifications needed to rebuild our economies and societies, and to drive economic, social and cultural development,” said Stephen Marston, Vice-Chancellor of the University of Gloucestershire, who shared similar experiences from the UK at the webinar.

 “Providers of higher education programmes and employers of graduates need to work closely together to ensure that students gain the knowledge, skills and capabilities that employers need, in order to build productive, innovative businesses.
 The Skills for Prosperity programme gives us a great platform to share experience and ideas on how we best achieve this vital goal,” added Mr Marston.

-Many participants also reflected that there is no silver bullet for improving TVET and skills development systems.
-Ismet P. Ilyas, Chairman of Association of Polytechnic & Industry Indonesia (APII), said his organisation has developed and promoted several methods for Industrial-Based Education and Training (IBET), such as internship programmes.
+Many participants observed that there is no silver bullet for improving TVET and skills development systems.
+Ismet P. Ilyas, Chairman of Association of Polytechnic & Industry Indonesia (APII), said his organisation had developed and promoted several methods for Industrial-Based Education and Training (IBET), such as internship programmes.

 Funded by the United Kingdom government, both SfP-SEA and SfP-Indonesia will also work towards broadening access to TVET, job markets and entrepreneurship opportunities for women and vulnerable populations.

 For further information, please contactSurasak Glahan

 Communication and Information Management Officer